-2. When a cesarean is necessary, it can be a lifesaving technique for both mother and baby, and worth the risks involved.
-With half the cesareans being performed deemed unnecessary by WHO, the risks these mothers and babies are exposed to are avoidable and costly.
+2. When a cesarean is necessary, it can be a lifesaving technique, and worth the risks involved.

-3. In most cases VBAC is safe for both mother and infant.
-A repeat cesarean should never be considered routine– it is major abdominal surgery with many risks.
+5. Research shows that VBAC is realistic and safe for a majority and a repeat cesarean should never be considered routine– it is major abdominal surgery with many risks.

-7. Women must be allowed to express all their birth-related feelings in a safe and supportive environment.
-The emotions of a pregnant and birthing woman have profound effects on the birth outcome.
+9. Birthing people must be allowed to express all their birth related feelings in a safe and supportive environment.
+Emotions have profound effects on the birth outcome and recovery.

 10. Recommending and/or performing non-medically indicated cesareans, including elective, is unethical for providers without first informing of all risks of this option, both long and short term.

 11. Providers and facilities must make every effort to provide options during cesareans that embody as many of the environment, experiences and research-based benefits of a vaginal birth as possible, as in gentle or family centered cesareans.